LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Seni/Isabella.md

 - [[The crew of the Kilfenora]]

 ### Notes
-Stole away from [[the kilfey taking one of its two safety boats.
+Stole away from [[The Kilfenora]] by taking one of its two safety boats.